-For years seekers have had to thumb through hundreds of miscellaneous books in large libraries in order to secure a little light
+For years seekers have had to thumb through hundreds of

-To the seeker it opens up the sealed chambers of the traditional and actual history, and presents a picture that is alluring enticing. fascinating, and instructive.
+To the seeker it opens up the sealed chambers of the traditional and actual history, and presents a picture that is alluring enticing, fascinating, and instructive.
 To the member of the Order the book is a joy, because it brings to him a proper pride in the origin and great accomplishments of his brotherhood, and enables him to show the high ideals, purposes, and attainments of this very old brotherhood.